 - Sprinkle half a teaspoon of cinnamon over your dog's food bowl, it's completely safe to use every day but it's especially helpful when your dog has kennel cough.

 Lemon mixed with honey remedy - Honey is an antibacterial and lemon contains Vitamin C, which will strengthen your dog's immune system.
 These natural remedies can clear your dog's throat and minimize coughing.
 They also contain antioxidants and flavonoids that will help your pup get better.

 - Mix two tablespoons of honey, one teaspoon of lemon juice and half a cup of water.
 Give this remedy to your dog twice a day.
 You can also give your dog one teaspoon of honey, ideally raw.
 However, take into account that honey is high in sugar, so don't overoptimize.

 Cough Syrup is available in any drug-chain, make sure you don't buy a suppressant formula.
 Our favorite one is Umcka Cold Care (cherry flavor).

 - Measure one teaspoon and give three times per day.

 A couple of other things you should keep in mind:

 Right now your dog needs to rest so it may not be the best time for him to exercise.
-Avoid using a collar, especially if your dog pulls when you walk him, this will stimulate the cough.
+Avoid using a collar or harness, especially if your dog pulls when you walk him, this can hurt the affected area and will certainly stimulate the cough.
 Keep your dog away from moist and humid floors, instead, keep him warm and free from the breeze.

-If your dog’s cough continues, take him to your local veterinarian, it’s probably best if your vet prescribed some antibiotics.
+If your dog's cough continues, take him to your local veterinarian, it's probably best if your vet prescribed some antibiotics or cough suppressants.